Lab-Brat/pebbles_bot/README.md

 At this stage Pebbles is not very sophisticated, it can:
 - Run commands locally.
 - Establish a SSH connection to another host and run commands there.
+- Send a notification by piping stdout.

 #### What It Will Do In The Future
-- Support more built-in commands to do various tasks.
+- More built-in commands to do various tasks.
-- Support public key authentication for SSH connections.
+- Public key authentication for SSH connections.
-- Send information from the server to Telegram (upon completion of a script, for example).
+- Add support for custom plugins, like monitoring etc.

 #### Is it secure to run a public bot with direct access to a server?
 The bot's channel itself is encrypted and secure by default.